Bonds and Non-Convertible Debentures (NCDs)

 NRIs can invest in bonds or NCDs on both repatriable and non-repatriable basis.

-- Repatriable basis: Here, NRIs can apply for investment in bonds or NCDs using the bank account or NRE account linked with Demat.
-The candidates can apply both online or offline.
+Repatriable basis: Here, NRIs can apply for investment in bonds or NCDs using the bank account or NRE account linked with Demat.
+The candidates can apply both online and offline.
 Online applications can be submitted by attaching important documents.
-Offline applications require an NRE account linked draft.
+Offline applications require an NRE account-linked draft.

 The introduction of NRI bonds has been beneficial in boosting the value of the Indian rupee and economy.
 Bonds and NCDs create a profitable opportunity for NRI investors as they are a secure form of investment with an assurance of returns.
 Considering their growth, these forms of investments are sure to increase as more companies allow NRIs to purchase bonds and stock.
 One can also check out the best deals on NCDs and bonds on Assetmonk– the one place for all the investment information.